 Yesterday he who reigns was born; today the servant dies for him by stoning.

-As a holy martyr, Stephen was a true “witness” (the same word as martyr in Greek) of Christ’s Incarnation.
+As a holy martyr, Stephen was a true “witness” (the Greek word for martyr) of Christ’s incarnation.

 The Sunday after Nativity serves as a commemoration of Christ’s relatives “according to the flesh.”
 These “ancestors of God” serve as the first examples of how we are to both worship and imitate our Savior:

 Joseph the Betrothed, the elderly man entrusted with the care of the virgin Mary, believed in the Lord through an angel and overcame the temptations of Satan.
 With the magi of the east, he too bowed down and worshipped the newborn King.

 David, the king and psalmist is an image of true repentance, providing the people of God with an abundance of prayers and songs for both our own repentance and the continual praise of Christ.
 These psalms also provide poignant reminders of Christ’s birth, life, death, and resurrection in the continued worship of the Church.

 And James, the “brother of God”—being either the son or nephew of Joseph from a prior marriage—was the first leader of the church of Jerusalem:

 As the Lord’s disciple, O righteous One, you received the Gospel;